institut-de-genomique/PelagomonasNitrogenMetabolism/Figure1/README.md

 figure_1A_output
 ```
 ## Figure 1B
-Relative abundance of P. calceolata in Tara samples estimated from metagenomics reads according to the concentration of nitrate (µM)
+Relative abundance of _P. calceolata_ in _Tara_ samples estimated from metagenomics reads according to the concentration of nitrate (µM).

 ### Inputs & Treatment
 ```{r}